giantswarm/docs/src/content/meta/glossary.md

 ## Smart platform engineering

-Smart Platform Engineering refers to the design and development of intelligent platforms that help you to create the desired Developer Platform for your teams in a quick fashion.
-Instead of starting from scratch to build piece by piece an entire platform meanwhile you operate it 24/7, leverage in our knowledge, product and support to reach your goals in a decent amount of time.
+Smart Platform Engineering is the design and development of intelligent platforms that help create a developer platform for your teams.
+Instead of starting from scratch and building an entire platform piece by piece while running it 24/7, use our knowledge, products and support to achieve your goals faster.

 ## Workload cluster